JOURNEY INTO REGENERATIVE DESIGN

 Permanent Preservation of Land

 To comply with the LBC we must sponsor the permanent preservation of land equivalent to the size of our project area, using an approved land trust organization.
-Alternatively, project members can volunteer 100 hours in support of the mission of a local land trust, e.g. Sonoma Land Trust.
+Alternatively, project members can volunteer 100 hours in support of the mission of an organization that engages in ecological restoration and land management, We will be volunteering for a local, non-profit organization called Point Blue Conservation Science.

 Reduce Transportation Impact